MagneFire/mmp-kcx/README.md

 # Miyoo Mini Plus Bluetooth Mod firmware

+The goal of this project is to add Bluetooth functionality to the Miyoo Mini Plus without cutting into the casing, keeping the stock look.
+To achieve this a microcontroller is added between the Bluetooth chip and the Miyoo Mini Plus.

-This repository contains the code that runs on the ATmega32u4 microcontroller.
+This repository contains the code that runs on the microcontroller (ATmega32u4).
-This software essentially acts as a bridge between the KCX_BT_Emitter and the Miyoo Mini Plus.
+The microcontroller software essentially acts as a bridge between the KCX_BT_Emitter (UART) and the Miyoo Mini Plus (I2C).

+## Power

 The KCX_BT_Emitter and the microcontroller are fed by the battery directly, this is needed because the KCX_BT_Emitter won't power on with a lower voltage (3v or 3v3).